Sawdust: Formation

+Types

+Sawdust takes its characteristics from the species of tree and the tool used to create it.
+Understanding this is important for effectiveness and safety.

+Hardwood vs. softwood

+Sawdust from hardwoods is denser and more fibrous; it can be made from trees such as oak, maple, walnut, and cherry.
+It is used for smoking meats, mushroom cultivation, and heavy-duty floor-sweeping compounds.

+On the other hand, sawdust from softwoods is resinous (oily) and lighter in weight; it can be sourced from pine, cedar, and fir.
+It is best used for animal bedding and fuel pellets.
+Cedar sawdust is popular for its pleasant scent and natural insect-repelling properties.
+The resins in softwood sawdust make it more flammable than hardwood sawdust.

 Uses

 A major use of sawdust is for particleboard; coarse sawdust may be used for wood pulp.
 Sawdust has a variety of other practical uses, including serving as a mulch, as an alternative to clay cat litter, or as a fuel.
 Until the advent of refrigeration, it was often used in icehouses to keep ice frozen during the summer.
 It has been used in artistic displays, and as scatter in miniature railroad and other models.
 It is also sometimes used to soak up liquid spills, allowing the spill to be easily collected or swept aside.
 As such, it was formerly common on barroom floors.
 It is used to make Cutler's resin.
 Mixed with water and frozen, it forms pykrete, a slow-melting, much stronger form of ice.

 Sawdust is used in the manufacture of charcoal briquettes.
 The claim for invention of the first commercial charcoal briquettes goes to Henry Ford who created them from the wood scraps and sawdust produced by his automobile factory.

+Research has examined also the use of wood shavings as a partial volume replacement for fine aggregates in cement mortar.